5 Best Bandsaws for Resawing 2023 – Reviews & Buyer’s Guide

 First, the riser kit is difficult to install.
 It’s great once it’s in place, but getting it there requires some effort, plus a mallet to hammer it into place—it’s a tight fit.
 Second, the included blade has a tendency to break at the weld point.
 You’ll want to get some extra blades anyway, but this was disappointing.

-Despite this, we still think this is the best bandsaw for resawing available in 2022.
+Despite this, we still think this is the best bandsaw for resawing available today.

 3. WEN 3962 Resawing Band Saw – Best Value